zonika/jquery-ajax-youtube-todo-web-0715-public/README.md

 Visit [this link](https://s3-us-west-2.amazonaws.com/readme-photos/ajax-youtube-example.mov) to watch a video of the functionality we're going for with this todo.

-The Ruby app has been built out for you, all you'll need to do is add code to the `ajaxCall` function in `public/fetch_video.js`.
+The Ruby app has been built out for you, all you'll need to do is add JavaScript to the `ajaxCall` function in `public/fetch_video.js`.

-There are two routes for you to use, `"/"`, which renders `views/index.erb`, and `"/widget"`.
-The `"widget"` action expects params with a key of `search_keyword` and a value of a string, for instance "sad cat diary", "baby sloth", or "one direction", not that I would search for any of those things...It then returns a YouTube widget of the first hit for that search in a string.
+There are two routes for you to use, `"/"`, which renders `views/index.erb`, and `"/widget"`:

+* The `"widget"` action expects params with a key of `search_keyword` and a value of a string, for instance "sad cat diary", "baby sloth", or "one direction", not that I would search for any of those things...It then returns a YouTube widget of the first hit for that search in a string.
-For instance, when the params look like this:
+  * For instance, when the params look like this:

 ```ruby
 {:search_keyword => "true facts about marsupials"}
 ```

-The `"/widget"` action will return this:
+  * The `"/widget"` action will return this:

 ```html
 <iframe class="" id="ytplayer" type="text/html" width="640" height="390" src="http://www.youtube.com/embed/gNqQL-1gZF8" frameborder="0"></iframe>
 ```

-The above string, when rendered as HTML, would look something like this:
+  * The above string, when rendered as HTML, would look something like this:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=gNqQL-1gZF8
 " target="_blank"><img src="http://img.youtube.com/vi/gNqQL-1gZF8/0.jpg"